sf-wdi-21/rails-drills-blog/README.md

-NOTE that this solution contains code (e.g. styling) that goes beyond the requirements of the timed drills in which you were striving for bare dones functionality.
+Note that this solution contains code (e.g. styling) that goes beyond the requirements of the timed drills in which you were striving for bare-bones functionality.

 After cloning, run: